 Emerald ash borer (EAB) and other damaging insects move far greater distance by human-assisted transport than the insects move on their own.
 One of the most common paths of movement is in firewood.
-Ten years ago, we never would have guessed that firewood would spread the most destructive non-native pest in the northeast forests, but here we are today with emerald ash borer in a 24 square mile area centered on New Hampshire's Capitol City, Concord.
+Ten years ago, we never would have guessed that firewood would spread the most destructive non-native pest in the northeast forests, but here we are today with emerald ash borer in Bow, Concord, Canterbury, Loudon, Hopkinton, Salem and Weare.

-The State of New Hampshire implemented a firewood quarantine in 2011 to prevent the arrival of damaging insects by prohibiting uncertified firewood from entering the state and in May implemented a quarantine of all hardwood firewood, ash wood-products and all ash nursery stock in Merrimack County.
+The State of New Hampshire implemented a firewood quarantine in 2011 to prevent the arrival of damaging insects by prohibiting uncertified firewood from entering the state.
+Read about this out-of-state firewood quarantine.

 Now we have a quarantine of all hardwood firewood, ash wood-products and all ash nursery stock for Hillsborough, Merrimack and Rockingham counties.
 For the purposes of this quarantine firewood is defined as any hardwood less than 48 inches long.